Types of Camellias

 The new foliage of many cultivars is an attractive pink/burgundy shade, and once fully grown the leaves are large, being 10-18cm long and 5-9cm wide.
 Mature foliage is normally dark green and hard, with heavy venation sometimes being apparent.

-Reticulata camellias are typically trees of up to 10-12 metres in their natural habitat.
+Reticulata camellias are typically trees of up to 10 to 12 metres in their natural habitat.
 Young plants can grow in excess of 50cm per year, but older plants generally show much slower growth rates.
 Pruning can be carried out, however, it is probably best to cut back to a growth bud or another branch.

 Growth requirements are similar to those of japonicas, but large reticulata blooms are more prone to damage in windy positions.
 With peak flowering in August/September, they are normally finished by late October.